Classification of Links Up to 0-Solvability: Preliminaries

-In the case of knots, which we may regard as one component links, the concordance classes of knots form an abelian group under the operation of connected sum.
-This well-studied group is known as the knot concordance group, $\C$.
-In trying to assign a group structure on the concordance classes of oriented links, we quickly see that the operation of connected sum is not well-defined.
+The concordance classes of knots form an abelian group under the operation of connected sum, but connected sum is not well-defined for links.
 However, this problem can be avoided by considering concordance classes of $m$-component \emph{string links}, which do form a group under the operation of stacking.
-An $m$-component (pure) $n$ - \emph{string link} $D$, as defined by LeDimet in \cite{Dimet}, is a proper, oriented submanifold of $\D^{n+2}$ that is homeomorphic to $m$ disjoint copies of $\D^n$, $\{\D^n_i\}_{i=1}^m$, such that $D \cap \bd \D^{n+2} = \bd D$ is the standard trivial $(n-1)$-link $U^{n-1}$.
-We are only concerned with $m$-component $1$-string links.
-These can be viewed as a generalization of an $m$-strand pure braid where we allow the strands to knot.
-Given any $m$-component string link $D$, we form the \emph{closure} of $D$, denoted $\hat{D}$, by gluing the standard $m$-component trivial string link to $D$ along its boundary.

-As a result of Habegger and Lin, we can also form a string link from any link in $S^3$ by cutting along a carefully chosen ball \cite{HL1}.
+An $m$-component (pure) $n$-\emph{string link} $D$, as defined by LeDimet in \cite{Dimet}, can be viewed as a generalization of an $m$-strand pure braid where we allow the strands to knot.
+Given any $m$-component string link $D$, we form the \emph{closure} of $D$, denoted $\hat{D}$, by gluing the standard $m$-component trivial string link $\{p_i\}_{i=1}^m \x I$ to $D$ along its boundary as pictured in figure \ref{fig:SLclosure}.
+A link in $S^3$ can be made into a string link by cutting along a carefully chosen ball \cite{HL1}.